 School Garden Initiative (SGI)

 The School Garden Initiative responds to the need for hands-on educational opportunities in schools, a gardening and nutrition connection for children and locally grown food for the community.
-The goal of the initiative is to support a network of school gardens functioning as experiential learning environments for teachers and students during the school year and as food production gardens - maintained by middle and high school students - during the summer months as part of the Engaging Alaska Teens in Gardening (EATinG) program.
+The goal of the initiative is to support a network of school gardens functioning as experiential learning environments for teachers and students during the school year.
+During the summer months some of the gardens are used as part of the LEAF program providing more education opportunities in the gardens!

 Calypso plays a lead role in the initiative by caring for the gardens during the summer, consulting on garden design and development, supporting teachers in using the gardens and maintaining a network of communication between schools.

 - Hunter Elementary School

 If you are a local business or organization and are interested in sponsoring one of the school gardens, click here for sponsorship info.